 ABARES uses two rates of return to farm capital—rate of return excluding capital appreciation and rate of return including capital appreciation.
 Rate of return is defined as farm profit expressed as a percentage of total capital.
 Because land is the largest component of total farm capital, it plays a key role in determining changes to total farm returns over the medium to longer term.

-Figure 16 shows the average value of land and fixed improvements per hectare.
-In real terms, the average value for dairy farms increased by 76 per cent from 2000–01 to 2015–16, with an average annual return from land appreciation of 3.9 per cent.
-From 1990–91 to 1999–2000 the average annual return from land appreciation was –1.6 per cent before stronger demand for farmland led to sharp increases in land values.
-From 2000–01 to 2006–07 the average annual return from land appreciation was 12.1 per cent before declining to an average of –2.4 per cent for 2007–08 to 2015–16.
+Figure 18 shows the average value of land and fixed improvements per hectare.
+In real terms, the average annual return from land appreciation from 2000–01 to 2016–17 was 4.3 per cent per year.
+From 1990–91 to 1999–2000 the average annual return from land appreciation was negative, at –1.6 per cent per year before stronger demand for farm land led to sharp increases in land values.
+From 2000–01 to 2006–07 the average annual return from land appreciation was 12.1 per cent per year before declining to an average of –1.8 per cent per year from 2007–08 to 2016–17.